xpcybic/rcorrupt/README.md

 # rcorrupt - A ROM (or other file) corruptor written in C

 ## Features
-- replaces roughly 5% of a file with garbage
+- replaces roughly 10% of a file with garbage
 - is tiny
-- probably doesn't work
+- probably broken somewhere

 ## Installing
-1. git clone
+1. git clone or download zip
 2. make

 ## Usage